vmware-archive/kube-prod-runtime/docs/components.md

 #### Storage

 To assure persistence of the timeseries database, each pod relies on a Kubernetes PersistentVolume named `data-prometheus-%i` where `%i` is an index that matches the pod index.
-By default, each PersistentVolume is allocated storage based on the following formula: `1.5 * retention_seconds * samples_per_second * bytes_per_sample / 1000000`, where:
+By default, each PersistentVolume is allocated a default storage of 6 months or 8GiB.
+In the Overrides section below there are instructions for reconfiguring this.

-* `retention_seconds` defaults to 183 days (in seconds)
-* `samples_per_second` defaults to `166.66`
-* `bytes_per_sample` defaults to `2`

-Or about 8GiB of disk space.
-These parameter can be tweaked.
-Please read the Overrides section below.

 ### Overrides